 I call this pic "Dressed for CW" I was about to head out for a Naval Mess Dinner one evening and thought this would make for a neat Photo.

 Thanks for the QSO, be it a quick DX or Contest contact or a good ol Rag Chew.
 I don't get on the air as much as I'd like too but when I do, I always enjoy our wonderful Hobby.
-My goal to to achieve 5B DXCC, I've stil got a long way to go, but that's okay, lot's of fun yet to be had.
-DXCC, WAS, WPX CW, and WPX Mixed Honour Roll, achieved on low (20ft) dipole and Vertical and mostly at 100W.
+My goals are to achieve 5B DXCC and A1 OP.
+I've still got a long way to go, but that's okay, lot's of fun yet to be had.
+DXCC, WAS, WPX CW, and WPX Mixed Honour Roll, achieved on low dipoles and Vertical and mostly at 100w.

 Newfoundland and Labrador Section Traffic Manager (STM)